 Prior to 1971, facilities for the people with intellectual disabilities (formerly, "mental retardation") developmental disabilities were financed solely by state, local and private funding.
-Many facilities were plagued by overcrowding and poor conditions.
 Dramatic changes were the order of the day, compelling Congress and the Nixon administration to act.

-An amendment to the Social Security Act was passed and enacted into law that year, establishing special facilities financed with federal dollars.
-These facilities were called "Intermediate Care Facilities for the Developmentally Disabled" or ICFs/DD.
-Today, ICFs/IID form a long term care and training delivery system for individuals with intellectual and developmental disabilities (ICF/IID).
-These individuals are commonly referred to as "clients," "residents," or simply as individuals.
+An amendment to the Social Security Act passed and enacted into law that year, establishing special facilities financed with federal dollars.
+These facilities were called "Intermediate Care Facilities for the Developmentally Disabled" or ICF/DD.
+Today, ICF/IID form a long-term care and training delivery system for individuals with intellectual and developmental disabilities (ICF/IID).
+The individuals are also commonly referred to as “clients,” “residents”, “people”, “persons we support”, or simply “individuals”.

 Changes and improvements in ICF/IID support and training services have created one of the most progressive and technically advanced programs anywhere in the world.
 For residents, quality of life has improved dramatically, as access and choice have become hallmarks of the ICF/IID program.
 Support and training programs now provide them with increased opportunities to live in more home-like, less restrictive settings and, to the extent possible, to become a more integral part of their communities.

-ICFs/IID provide a wide variety of services based on client needs, which vary according to age and level of intellectual and developmental disabilities.
-In addition to providing a home-like environment with personal and support services, ICFs/IID serve as teaching/training facilities that make use of sophisticated client assessment tools to determine clients' medical, dietary, psychological and social needs.
-A broad range of services are offered in ICFs/DD to meet the complex needs of clients while enhancing their quality of life.
+ICF/IID provide a wide variety of services based on client needs, which vary according to age and level of intellectual and developmental disabilities.
+In addition, to providing a home-like environment with personal and support services, ICFs/IID serve as teaching/training facilities that make use of sophisticated client assessment tools to determine clients' medical, dietary, psychological and social needs.
+As you can see, there is a range of services offered by ICF/DD to meet the complex needs of clients while enhancing their quality of life.

-ICFs/IID vary from facility to facility and state to state, although they all are bound by federal regulations.
+ICFs/IID vary from facility to facility and state to state, although they all bound by federal regulations.
 Despite facility variations, a common goal among facilities is to assess what individuals are capable of doing, to help them maximize their potential, and to do so with professionalism and compassion.
-This comprehensive approach to helping individuals acquire the skills necessary for maximum independence--and to helping them maintain optimal functioning--is referred to as "active treatment."
-Active treatment, the foundation of the ICF/IID program, is discussed in greater detail in the following pages.
+This comprehensive approach to helping individuals acquire skills necessary for maximum independence and to helping them maintain optimal functioning or "active treatment."
+Active treatment, the foundation of the ICF/IID program, is discussed in detail in the following pages.

 -Levels of Intellectual Disabilities-

-Levels of intellectual disabilities ("mental retardation") have been described according to four main categories -- mild, moderate, severe and profound -- which are based on IQ scores and some assessment of adaptive skills.
-These four levels are rated according to the following IQ measurements:
+Levels of intellectual disabilities have been described according to four main categories -- mild, moderate, severe and profound -- which are based on IQ scores and some assessment of adaptive skills.
+The following four levels and ratings according to the following IQ measurements:

 Mild: IQ of 50-70